VULCA-Bench: A Multicultural Vision-Language Benchmark for Evaluating Cultural Understanding: Pilot Evaluation

 \section{Pilot Evaluation}

 To demonstrate \vulca{}'s utility as a cultural VLM benchmark, we evaluate 5 representative VLMs on a stratified sample.
-This pilot evaluation is aimed at showcasing dataset utility and does not represent a definitive benchmark to compare against.
-For that purpose, we use Dimension Coverage Rate (DCR) to verify that VLM outputs engage with culture-specific concepts and to highlight the usefulness of \vulca{}, specifically focusing on cultural coverage rather than on a complete assessment of the VLM-generated critiques.
+This pilot evaluation establishes dataset utility and diagnostic capability only; it does not constitute a definitive evaluation framework.
+We use Dimension Coverage Rate (DCR) as a dataset-level diagnostic check, verifying that VLM outputs engage with culture-specific concepts, rather than as a leaderboard metric for model ranking.